diffix/reference/docs/led-issues.md

 | 0 | 1     | 1 | 1   | NLE    |
 | 0 | 1     | 0 | 0   | NLE    |

+The reason for the `-` in the first row is because the second WHERE clause is never evaluated: Once `not I` is found to be false, then the entire expression is false and the evaluation ends.

 For both A and B-etc., one cannot tell from these truth tables alone whether or not a fix is required.
 In both cases, the value for A/B is unknown, and so it is unknown whether or not the outcome would be different if the `not I` condition were dropped.

-In these cases, it is necessary to force the evaluation of A/B. This can be done by saving the rows associated with the LE combination, and evaluating the A/B condition.
+In these cases, it is necessary to force the evaluation of A/B. This can be done by saving the rows associated with the LE combination, and separately evaluating the A/B condition after the query engine completes.
 Alternatively, we could manipulate the plan so that all combinations execute fully at least once.

 ### Which LE conditions do we need to detect?